Order of Operations and PEMDAS Rule

 S = Subtraction

-Seeing the above table on BODMAS and PEMDAS, you must be wondering that there are hardly any differences in these two order of operations.
+Seeing the above table on BODMAS and PEMDAS, you must be wondering why there are hardly any differences between these two orders of operations.
 You guessed it right!
-You will come to know the differences after reading the below mentioned points:
+You will come to know the differences after reading the below-mentioned points:

 • Instead of “PEMDAS,” British English speakers often use the word “BODMAS.”

-• The two acronyms mean the same thing because “brackets” is the same as parentheses and “orders” is the same as exponents.
+• The two acronyms mean the same thing because “brackets” are the same as parentheses and “orders” are the same as exponents.

 • In the British-English edition, you can also see that the “M” and “D” are reversed; this confirms that multiplication and division have the same “rank” or “class.”

-• BEDMAS is a method used by Canadian English speakers to divide the gap.
+• PEDMAS is a method used by Canadian English speakers to divide the gap.

 How To Remember PEMDAS?